Dear reader of ADxS.org, please excuse the disruption.

 7.2.3.1.
 High noradrenaline level blocks PFC

-In contrast to mild increases in noradrenaline, which stimulate the PFC, strong increases in noradrenaline switch off the PFC and shift behavioral control to posterior brain regions.59114115116117118119
+In contrast to mild increases in noradrenaline, which stimulate the PFC, strong increases in noradrenaline switch off the PFC and shift behavioral control to posterior brain regions.62117118119120121122

-This should correspond to the effect described by Dietrich120 with reference to Mobbs et al121 as posteriorization.
+This should correspond to the effect described by Dietrich123 with reference to Mobbs et al124 as posteriorization.

 7.2.3.2.
 High cortisol levels block PFC

-High cortisol levels, which occur in particular in ADHD-I and SCT during acute stress, additionally stimulate the noradrenaline α1 receptors in the PFC, via which noradrenaline already impairs the function of the PFC and working memory.
-The simultaneous addressing of these receptors by noradrenaline and cortisol intensifies this effect.122
+High cortisol levels, as they occur particularly in ADHD-I and SCT during acute stress, additionally stimulate the noradrenaline α1 receptors in the PFC, via which noradrenaline already impairs the function of the PFC and working memory.
+The simultaneous addressing of these receptors by noradrenaline and cortisol intensifies this effect.125

 Cortisol, which is often elevated as a stress response in ADHD-I and presumably also SCT, blocks the retrieval of declarative (explicit) memory via the glucocorticoid receptors (GR) in the PFC and hippocampus.
-The non-declarative (implicit, intuitive) memory is not affected.124 This could explain the thinking and memory blocks often associated with ADHD-I and also why ADHD-I sufferers are often said to have a higher level of intuition.
+The non-declarative (implicit, intuitive) memory is not affected.127 This could explain the thinking and memory blocks often associated with ADHD-I and also why people with ADHD-I are often said to have a higher level of intuition.
 In any case, it would stand to reason that the shift in the focus of memory skills leads to a shift in problem-solving patterns.
 Trappmann-Korr calls this “holistic” perception.
-However, our own data collection has so far shown that a self-assessment of being intuitive is present in 69% of ADHD-HI sufferers and only 60% of ADHD-I sufferers. (n = 1,100, as of August 2019)
+However, our own data collection so far shows that a self-assessment of being intuitive is present in 69% of people with ADHD-HI and only in 60% of people with ADHD-I. (n = 1,100, as of August 2019)

 Cortisol stress response does not correlate with mental blocks